Aberdeen airport workers accept three per cent pay offer

 Unite had been demanding parity with fellow workers at Glasgow International Airport who received a three per cent pay award.
 96 per cent of all Unite members accepted the new offer and all prospective industrial action will now be cancelled.

-Unite regional industrial officer Tommy Campbell said: “Unite is pleased that the dispute with Aberdeen International Airport has now been resolved with all prospective industrial action now being cancelled.
+Unite regional coordinating officer Tommy Campbell said: “Unite is pleased that the dispute with Aberdeen International Airport has now been resolved with all prospective industrial action now being cancelled.

 "The company rightly recognised that our members deserved 3 per cent, which was parity with fellow workers at Glasgow airport, returning to the negotiating table with an offer which is acceptable to Unite members.
 As a result, there will be no needless disruption to the airport’s operations and the wider public.
 It is a credit to our union stewards that Unite members supported their position throughout the process leading to a settlement acceptable to all.”